 Keeping History Intact

-Recently, the 6th Street Bridge underwent a major transformation.
+The 6th Street Bridge underwent a major transformation.
 The project involved the replacement of the historic bridge, including the removal of the existing structure and its substructures.
 During the demolition process, great care was taken to preserve historical artifacts, which were then thoughtfully integrated into the new design, maintaining the spirit of the original bridge.